giorgiosironi/eris/README.md

 eris
 ====

-Eris is a porting of Quickcheck and propertybased testing tools to the PHP and PHPUnit ecosystem.
+Eris is a porting of Quickcheck and property-based testing tools to the PHP and PHPUnit ecosystem.